Constrained Application Protocol

 Constrained Application Protocol (CoAP) is a specialized UDP-based Internet application protocol for constrained devices, as defined in RFC 7252 (published in 2014).
 It enables those constrained devices called "nodes" to communicate with the wider Internet using similar protocols.

 CoAP is designed for use between devices on the same constrained network (e.g., low-power, lossy networks), between devices and general nodes on the Internet, and between devices on different constrained networks both joined by an internet.
 CoAP is also being used via other mechanisms, such as SMS on mobile communication networks.

 CoAP is an application-layer protocol that is intended for use in resource-constrained Internet devices, such as wireless sensor network nodes.
 CoAP is designed to easily translate to HTTP for simplified integration with the web, while also meeting specialized requirements such as multicast support, very low overhead, and simplicity.
 Multicast, low overhead, and simplicity are important for Internet of things (IoT) and machine-to-machine (M2M) communication, which tend to be embedded and have much less memory and power supply than traditional Internet devices have.
 Therefore, efficiency is very important.
 CoAP can run on most devices that support UDP or a UDP analogue.
+It serves as the basis for other Internet services, such as DNS over CoAP.

 The Internet Engineering Task Force (IETF) Constrained RESTful Environments Working Group (CoRE) has done the major standardization work for this protocol.
 In order to make the protocol suitable to IoT and M2M applications, various new functions have been added.